Fluffy sweet vegan squash cake with a dairy-free almond and orange frosting. The perfect cake to celebrate the Autumn season!

 - Evenly pour the mixture into the two sandwich tins and bake on the middle shelf for 20-25 minutes until a toothpick inserted into the centre of the cake comes out clean.
 Leave the cake layers to cool at room temperature and then place in the freezer for 10-15 minutes (this makes them easier to handle and decorate.)

-- Meanwhile, make the almond cream "cheese" filling by mixing the ground almonds, almond milk, vanilla, coconut oil, lemon juice and maple syrup together in a blender until a thick, smooth icing has formed.
+- Meanwhile, make the almond cream "cheese" filling by mixing the ground almonds, almond milk, vanilla, coconut oil, orange juice and maple syrup together in a blender until a thick, smooth icing has formed.

 - Remove the cake layers from the freezer and coat one side with the marmalade and the other with the almond cream.
 Be as generous as you like!
 Sandwich together and serve.